feathersjs-ecosystem/feathers-knex/README.md

   // Turn on URL-encoded parser for REST services .use(bodyParser.urlencoded({extended: true}))

+// Create Knex Feathers service with a default page size of 2 items
-// Connect to the db, create and register a Feathers service. app.use('/todos', todos);
+// and a maximum size of 4
+app.use('/todos', knexService({
+  Model: knex,
+  name: 'todos',
+  paginate: {
+    default: 2,
+    max: 4
+  }
+}));

 // Start the server.
 var port = 3030;